The other day I was returning home from work on the train,

 most just gazing out of the windows, minding their own business.
 I selected a

-free seat, without much aforethought and as the train pulled I away I looked
+free seat, without much aforethought and as the train pulled away, I looked

 forward to the conclusion of the journey when I’d arrive at the small apartment